 An integrated system that addresses all operational requirements

 The ergonomically designed combat gear is light, strong, practical and ample, for greater wearing comfort.
 It also enhances safety by reducing the wearer's thermal and visual signature.
 Other advantages include its fire-resistance and modular ballistic protection, adapted to each mission.

 Thanks to the around the corner sighting eyepiece on the helmet, soldiers can observe without exposing themselves.
 They can see their weapon's line-of-sight remotely, and, if applicable, display the image from their weapon scope on their computer.

 Safran has also developed the SIT COMDÉ (Système d'Information Terminale du COMbattant DÉbarqué), a sort of laptop for the platoon leader, who can display his men's position and the photos they send him.
 Using this touch tablet, he receives instructions from command units, gives orders and writes reports.

-Safran is also contributing to several other soldier modernization programs, by providing optronics equipment to armed forces in Switzerland, the United Kingdom, Germany and the United States.
+Through its optronic equipment, Safran also participates in several infantry modernization programs in Switzerland, the United Kingdom, Germany and the United States.

 Safran Electronics & Defense (military applications): Calling on its long experience and expertise in producing systems for soldiers, Safran developed an integrated equipment suite called FELIN (Fantassin à Equipements et Liaisons INtégrés).
 FELIN covers all infantry combat requirements.
 Based on its experience with this program, Safran is developing solutions perfectly tailored to the needs of other soldier modernization programs in Europe and around the world.